redpesk-common/afb-libpython/README.md

 ## Debug from codium

-Codium does not include the GDP profile by default, you should get it from the Ms-Code repository
+Codium does not include the GDB profile by default, you should get it from the Ms-Code repository

 Go to the VSCode marketplace and download a version compatible with your editor version: